 There you have it.
 This is a difficult time with lots of uncertainty as to what will happen with stemming the spread of COVID-19.
 That said, if you find you are required to work from home for an extended period, utilize the tips above and embrace the situation.
 I believe that with a positive attitude, you may find yourself being more productive and feeling a greater sense of achievement.
 This list is not exhaustive so please feel free to give feedback and share additional ideas.

-Advice Anxiety Authority Magazine Business Career Advice Children Community Creativity Decision Making Education Emotions Entrepreneur Family Fuel Yourself Happiness Health and Wellness Inspiration Leadership Life Lessons Lifestyle Meditation Mental Health Mindfulness Motivation Parenting Productivity Psychology Purpose Relationships Self-Care Self Improvement Sleep Spirituality Stress Success syndicated Technology Unplug and Recharge Weekly Prompt Well-Being Wisdom Women Wonder Work Culture Work Smarter
+Advice Anxiety Authority Magazine Business Career Advice Children Community Creativity Decision Making Education Emotions Entrepreneur Family Happiness Health and Wellness Inspiration Leadership Life Lessons Lifestyle Meditation Mental Health Mindfulness Motivation Parenting Productivity Psychology Purpose Relationships Self-Care Self Improvement Sleep Spirituality Stress Success syndicated Technology Unplug and Recharge Weekly Prompt Well-Being Wellness Wisdom Women Wonder Work Culture Work Smarter